enupal/docs/docs/stripe-payments/templating/orders-display-form-fields-values-metadata.md

+---
+date: 2020-05-14
+description: Let's display the Form Fields values submitted from our Stripe Payment Form Order in the templates.
+---

 # Orders - Display Form Fields Values - Metadata

 Let's display the Form Fields values submitted from our Stripe Payment Form Order in the templates.